jasontomasi/TARDIS-E2/README.md

 - Health %
 - Location (last known)
 - TARDIS size (dimensions of exterior shell)
-- Number of TARDISes spawned on the map
+- Number of TARDISes spawned on the map (including other people's)

 **!me**
 Enables physlock to prevent it falling through the floor if you are currently in another TARDIS, and comes to you (will replace the relative location offset with bounding box checks in future when I get better at Expression2 scripting)